-The free and democratic society which the Canadian Charter of Rights and Freedoms holds out as our ideal can only be fulfilled by honouring and preserving Canada's traditions of freedom of expression, freedom of conscience and religion, freedom of association, other individual rights, constitutionally limited government, the equality of all citizens before the law, and the rule of law.
+The free and democratic society which the Canadian Charter of Rights and Freedoms holds out as our ideal can only be fulfilled by honouring and preserving Canada's traditions of freedom of expression, freedom of association, freedom of conscience and religion, constitutionally limited government, the equality of all citizens before the law, and the rule of law.

 The Justice Centre for Constitutional Freedoms (JCCF) was founded for the purpose of advancing and promoting the core principles of freedom and equality through education and litigation.
-The JCCF is a registered charity and issues official tax receipts to donors for donations of \$50 or more.
-The JCCF is funded entirely by the voluntary donations of freedom-minded Canadians who agree with the Centre's goals, mission, vision and activities.
+The JCCF is a registered charity, funded entirely by the voluntary donations of freedom-minded Canadians who agree with the Centre's goals, mission, vision and activities.
 The Centre is independent and non-partisan, and receives no funding from government.